 Here we learn that conversion, or being "converted" (Acts 3:19; 28:27) is not a single event.
 Being "saved" is not fulfilled at a point in time.
 Rather, it is the initiation of a process in which continual change is experienced.
-Strictly speaking we are "BEING saved" (Acts 2:47; 1 Cor 1:18; 2:15, NKJV) There is a sense in which salvation is being "worked out" (Phil 2:12).
+Strictly speaking we are "being saved" (Acts 2:47; 1 Cor 1:18; 2:15).
+NKJV There is a sense in which salvation is being "worked out" (Phil 2:12).
 It is a work that Christ Himself is finishing (Heb 12:2) - a work that is being performed "until the day of Jesus Christ" (Phil 1:6).
 There is a sense in which Jesus is presently saving those who are in Him, for "He is able also to save them to the uttermost that come unto God by Him, seeing He ever liveth to make intercession for them" (Heb 7:25).

-This process is now referred to as being "changed," "transformed" (NKJV), or "constantly transfigured" (AMPLIFIED).
+This process is now referred to as being "changed," "transformed," NKJV or "constantly transfigured."
+AMPLIFIED

-The word "changed" is taken from the Greek word (meta-morph-oom-e-tha).
-This word means "to change to another form, to transfigure, transform" (THAYER), "be transfigured, be changed in appearance, of an inward change of nature, be changed, be transformed" (FRIBERG), and "to change one's way of life as the result of a complete change of thought and attitude with regard to sin and righteousness" (LOUW-NIDA).
+The word "changed" is taken from the Greek word μεταμορφούμεθ morph-oom-e-tha).
+This word means "to change to another form, to transfigure, transform," THAYER "be transfigured, be changed in appearance, of an inward change of nature, be changed, be transformed," FRIBERG and "to change one's way of life as the result of a complete change of thought and attitude with regard to sin and righteousness."
+LOUW-NIDA

 The Greek word used here is the one from which we get our English word "metamorphosis."
-The meaning of this word is, "a change of physical form, structure, or substance especially by supernatural means; a striking alteration in appearance, character, or circumstances; a typically marked or more or less abrupt change in the form or structure of an animal (as a butterfly or a frog), occurring subsequent to birth or hatching" (MERRIAM-WEBSTER).
+The meaning of this word is, "a change of physical form, structure, or substance especially by supernatural means; a striking alteration in appearance, character, or circumstances; a typically marked or more or less abrupt change in the form or structure of an animal (as a butterfly or a frog), occurring subsequent to birth or hatching."
+MERRIAM-

 God has placed in nature two examples of the kind of change to which this refers.
 It is not the mere adopting of some new habits.
 The change is of a miraculous nature, as seen in the butterfly and the frog.
 It also takes place in distinct stages, gradually moving from one form to another.
-Upon their change, both of these creatures take an altogether different appearance, have radically different abilities, and subsist in a different environment.
+Upon their change, both of these creature take an altogether different appearance, have radically different abilities, and subsist in a different environment.

-This is the kind of change that takes place as we steadfastly behold the glory of the Lord in the mirror of the Gospel.
+This is the kind of change that

+takes place as we steadfastly behold the glory of the Lord in the mirror of the Gospel.
 It is a very real moral and spiritual change.
 Our thinking is changed, so that God's thoughts are now our thoughts - quite unlike the condition of those under the Old Covenant (Isa 55:8-9).
 His ways become our ways.
-His laws are in put into our minds and written upon our hearts (Heb 8:10).
+His laws are in put into our minds and written upon our hearts.

 A static religion - where there is no fundamental progression - is one in which Jesus is not resident.
 In such a case, the people are not focused upon Him, and have become distracted to other things.
 Our text is not speaking of mere possibilities or ideals.
 This is what happens when our attention is focused on "The record God has given of His Son" (1 John 5:10-11).
-There simply is no possibility that an individual's attention can be focused on the Subject of the Gospel without that person being "changed."
+There simply is no possibility that an individual's attention